Perturbed-History Exploration in Stochastic Linear Bandits: PERTURBED-HISTORY EXPLORATION

 \subsection{Informal Justification}

-Prior to the formal analysis in \cref{sec:analysis}, we informally explain how exploration arises in $\linphe$.
-The value of arm $i$ in round $t$ is estimated as $x_i\T \tilde{\theta}_t$, where $\tilde{\theta}_t$ is defined in \eqref{eq:theta tilde}.
-We introduce two auxiliary least-squares solutions that are closely related to $\tilde{\theta}_t$.
-In the first, pseudo-rewards are replaced by their expected values,
+Before we analyze $\linphe$ in \cref{sec:analysis}, we informally explain how exploration arises in it.
+To do this, we introduce two least-squares solutions that are closely related to $\tilde{\theta}_t$ in \eqref{eq:theta tilde}.
+In the first, the pseudo-rewards are replaced by their means,

-where $\bar{Z}_{j, \ell} = \E{Z_{j, \ell}} = 1 / 2.$ In the second, both the rewards \emph{and pseudo-rewards} are the so-replaced,
+where $\bar{Z}_{j, \ell} = \E{Z_{j, \ell}} = 1 / 2.$ In the second, both the rewards and pseudo-rewards are the so-replaced,